Architect: Mai Hung Trung / atelier M32

-The city as a park!
 Backnang West is more than a former industrial area on the river.
 Backnang West is a flood plain formed by the Murr and extends from slope edge to slope edge.
-A geographical unit with its logic, its processes and its adaptability.
+A geographical unit with its logic, its processes, and its adaptability.
 Our suggestion is to trust this existing geography and take it seriously as a holistic park.
 That means thinking of the city quarter in terms of its landscape and its topography.
-More than a finished quarter, we present an intervention strategy for a sustainable and changeable living space.
+More than a finished master planning, we present an impermanent system and intervention strategy for a resilient and changeable living space.
 A development process in four acts and three fundamental rules of the game:

 1 Murr Park network